waldur/waldur-docs/docs/developer-guide/mixins.md

 **Module:** `waldur_core.core.models`

 **Description:**
-Mixin to add a standardized "name" field.
+Mixin to add a standardized "name" field with validation.

+Provides a CharField with maximum length of 150 characters and validates the name using the validate_name validator.

 **Base classes:** `Model`